BubblyBingBong/ART/README.md

 ## Original Portfolio
-Please hover mouse over each image to display its title and click to view the original drawing.
+Hover over each image to display its title, and click to view the original drawing.

 <table class="center">
     <tr>